sendwithus/competencies/competencies/zoom.md

 ## How do you prove it?

+You can start a meeting quickly.
+You can find the meeting link in a meeting you have started.
+You can mute people on the line.
+You can share your screen.
+You can make someone else on the call the presenter.

 ## How do you improve it?

 Install the Zoom Chrome Scheduler, that adds a "Zoom" button when you're making a calendar event and will dump in your meeting details: [https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle?hl=en-US](https://chrome.google.com/webstore/detail/zoom-scheduler/kgjfgplpablkjnlkjmjdecgdpfankdle?hl=en-US)